rintoj/ngx-virtual-scroller/README.md

 </virtual-scroller>
 ```

-*Note* - `executeRefreshOutsideAngularZone` will disable Angular ChangeDetection during all virtual-scroller events, including: vsUpdate, vsStart, vsEnd, vsChange.
+*Note* - `executeRefreshOutsideAngularZone` will disable Angular ChangeDetection during all _virtual-scroller_ events, including: vsUpdate, vsStart, vsEnd, vsChange.
 If you change any data-bound properties inside these event handlers, you must perform manual change detection on those specific components.
 This can be done via `changeDetectorRef.detectChanges()` at the end of the event handler.

-*Note* - The `changeDetectorRef` is component-specific, so you'll need to inject it into a private variable in the constructor of the appropriate component before calling it in response to the virtual-scroller events.
+*Note* - The `changeDetectorRef` is component-specific, so you'll need to inject it into a private variable in the constructor of the appropriate component before calling it in response to the _virtual-scroller_ events.

 :warning: *WARNING* - Failure to perform manual change detection in response to _virtual-scroller_ events will cause your components to render a stale UI for a short time (until the next Change Detection cycle), which will make your app feel buggy.

 *Note* - `changeDetectorRef.detectChanges()` will execute change detection on the component and all its nested children.
-If multiple components need to run change detection in response to a virtual-scroller event, you can call detectChanges from a higher-level component in the ancestor hierarchy rather than on each individual component.
+If multiple components need to run change detection in response to a _virtual-scroller_ event, you can call detectChanges from a higher-level component in the ancestor hierarchy rather than on each individual component.
 However, its important to avoid too many extra change detection cycles by not going too high in the hierarchy unless all the nested children really need to have change detection performed.

-*Note* - All virtual-scroller events are emitted at the same time in response to its internal "refresh" function.
+*Note* - All _virtual-scroller_ events are emitted at the same time in response to its internal "refresh" function.
 Some of these event emitters are bypassed if certain criteria don't apply. however vsUpdate will always be emitted.
-For this reason, you should consolidate all data-bound property changes & manual change detection into the vsUpdate event handler, to avoid duplicate change detection cycles from executing during the other virtual-scroller events.
+For this reason, you should consolidate all data-bound property changes & manual change detection into the vsUpdate event handler, to avoid duplicate change detection cycles from executing during the other _virtual-scroller_ events.

-In the above code example, `(vsUpdate)="changeDetectorRef.detectChanges()"` is necessary because `scroll.viewPortItems` was changed internally be virtual-scroller during its internal "render" function before emitting (vsUpdate). `executeRefreshOutsideAngularZone` prevents _MainComponent_ from refreshing its data-binding in response to this change, so a manual Change Detection cycle must be run.
-No extra manual change detection code is necessary for virtual-scroller or my-custom-component, even if their data-bound properties have changed, because they're nested children of _MainComponent_.
+In the above code example, `(vsUpdate)="changeDetectorRef.detectChanges()"` is necessary because `scroll.viewPortItems` was changed internally be _virtual-scroller_ during its internal "render" function before emitting (vsUpdate). `executeRefreshOutsideAngularZone` prevents _MainComponent_ from refreshing its data-binding in response to this change, so a manual Change Detection cycle must be run.
+No extra manual change detection code is necessary for _virtual-scroller_ or my-custom-component, even if their data-bound properties have changed, because they're nested children of _MainComponent_.

 ## Performance - scrollDebounceTime / scrollThrottlingTime

 These APIs are meant as a quick band-aid fix for performance issues.
 Please read the other performance sections above to learn the ideal way to fix performance issues.

-Without these set, virtual-scroller will refresh immediately whenever the user scrolls.
+Without these set, _virtual-scroller_ will refresh immediately whenever the user scrolls.
 Throttle will delay refreshing until _# milliseconds_ after scroll started.
 As the user continues to scroll, it will wait the same _# milliseconds_ in between each successive refresh.
 Even if the user stops scrolling, it will still wait the allocated time before the final refresh.
 Debounce won't refresh until the user has stopped scrolling for _# milliseconds_.
 If both Debounce & Throttling are set, debounce takes precedence.

-*Note* - If virtual-scroller hasn't refreshed & the user has scrolled past bufferAmount, no child items will be rendered and virtual-scroller will appear blank.
+*Note* - If _virtual-scroller_ hasn't refreshed & the user has scrolled past bufferAmount, no child items will be rendered and _virtual-scroller_ will appear blank.
 This may feel confusing to the user.
 You may want to have a spinner or loading message display when this occurs.

 ## Angular Universal / Server-Side Rendering

 The initial SSR render isn't a fully functioning site, it's essentially an HTML "screenshot" (HTML/CSS, but no JS).
 However, it immediately swaps out your "screenshot" with the real site as soon as the full app has downloaded in the background.
 The intent of SSR is to give a correct visual very quickly, because a full angular app could take a long time to download.
 This makes the user *think* your site is fast, because hopefully they won't click on anything that requires JS before the fully-functioning site has finished loading in the background.
-Also, it allows screen scrapers without javascript to work correctly (example: Facebook posts/etc).
+Also, it allows screen scrapers without JavasSript to work correctly (example: Facebook posts/etc).

-virtual-scroller relies on javascript APIs to measure the size of child elements and the scrollable area of their parent.
+virtual-scroller relies on JavasSript APIs to measure the size of child elements and the scrollable area of their parent.
 These APIs do not work in SSR because the HTML/CSS "screenshot" is generated on the server via Node, it doesn't execute/render the site as a browser would.
-This means virtual-scroller will see all measurements as undefined and the "screenshot" will not be generated correctly.
-Most likely, only 1 child element will appear in your virtual-scroller.
+This means _virtual-scroller_ will see all measurements as undefined and the "screenshot" will not be generated correctly.
+Most likely, only 1 child element will appear in your _virtual-scroller_.
 This "screenshot" can be fixed with polyfills.
 However, when the browser renders the "screenshot", the scrolling behaviour still won't work until the full app has loaded.

 SSR is an advanced (and complex) topic that can't be fully addressed here.
 Please research this on your own.
 However, here are some suggestions:
 1) Use https://www.npmjs.com/package/domino and https://www.npmjs.com/package/raf polyfills in your main.server.ts file